Training Multi-Image Vision Agents via End2End Reinforcement Learning: Abstract

 \section{Abstract}

-Recent VLM-based agents aim to replicate OpenAI O3's ``thinking with images" via tool use, but most open-source methods limit input to a single image, falling short on real-world multi-image QA tasks.
-To address this, we propose \MODELNAME, an open-source vision agent trained via end-to-end reinforcement learning dedicated for complex multi-image tasks.
-By leveraging a multi-agent system, we generate challenging and visually-rich multi-image QA pairs to fully activate the tool-use potential of the base VLM.
-Through manual verification, we obtain \DATASET, comprising 10k samples for training and evaluation.
-With deeper reasoning steps, VLMs may increasingly ignore visual inputs.
-We therefore develop two specialized tools for visual reflection and confirmation, allowing the model to proactively reallocate its attention to image content during inference.
-Benefiting from our well-designed action-trajectory two-level mask strategy, \MODELNAME~achieves stable tool use behavior via pure RL training without requiring costly supervised fine-tuning data.
-Extensive experiments demonstrate that \MODELNAME~maintains strong performance on existing single-image benchmarks while achieving substantial improvements on our proposed multi-image dataset, with our analysis providing actionable insights for the research community.
-Codes and data will be released soon.
+Recent VLM-based agents aim to replicate OpenAI O3's "thinking with images" via tool use, yet most open-source methods restrict inputs to a single image, limiting their applicability to real-world multi-image QA tasks.
+To address this gap, we propose \MODELNAME, an open-source visual agent trained with end-to-end reinforcement learning for fine-grained single/multi-image reasoning.
+During inference, VLMs tend to gradually neglect visual inputs; to mitigate this issue, we design two dedicated tools for visual reflection and confirmation, enabling the model to actively refocus attention on image content.
+Beyond that, we, for the first time, reveal how tool usage enhances agent performance from an attention perspective.
+Equipped with a carefully designed two-layer motion trajectory masking strategy and tool-use reward gain, \MODELNAME~acquires an effective tool-use paradigm through pure reinforcement learning, eliminating the need for costly supervised fine-tuning data.
+To further unleash the inherent tool-usage potential of the base VLM and fill data gaps, we construct a challenging, visually enriched multi-image QA dataset via multi-agent system.
+Extensive experiments validate that \MODELNAME~achieves SOTA performance across mainstream single and multi-image benchmarks, and our in-depth analysis offers actionable insights for the community.
+Code and data will be released soon.